usetrmnl/trmnl-display/README.md

 # TRMNL Display

-TRMNL Display is a lightweight, terminal-based application designed to display dynamic images directly on framebuffer-enabled devices, such as Raspberry Pi.
+TRMNL Display is a lightweight, terminal-based application designed to display dynamic images directly on framebuffer-enabled devices, such as Raspberry Pi with HDMI displays.
 It fetches images from the TRMNL API and renders them directly to the framebuffer, providing a seamless display experience without requiring a traditional desktop environment.
+Note: This application does not work with e-paper displays unless a virtual framebuffer is configured.

 ## Features